Disk-images

 0-255 Track 240-255

-I have info about the directory-header and BAM used on the 9060 and 9090.
+I have information about the Directory header and BAM used on the 9060 and 9090.
 But both use only ONE byte to identify the track.
 Both drives have more then 255 tracks.
 So how is the identification done?
 The only thing that I can imagine is that the given track/sector is translated to a disk/track/sector.
 The next question then will be is: how many sectors does each track contain?
-I also noticed another anomaly: the directory-header is found on track 0 / sector 0.
-For one or another reason C= started to count from 0 instead of 1 like with the other drives.
+I also noticed another anomaly: the Directory header is found on track 0 / sector 0.
+For one or another reason C= started to count from 0 instead of 1 as they used to do.

 You can email me here.